maxviazov/Spring-Frameworks-/Spring-Annotation-Programming-Model.md

 _documented_ is meta-annotated with `@Documented` from the `java.lang.annotation` package.

+## Stereotype Annotations

+A _**stereotype annotation**_ is an annotation that is used to declare the role that a component plays within the application.
+For example, the `@Repository` annotation in the Spring Framework is a marker for any class that fulfills the role or _stereotype_ of a repository (also known as Data Access Object or DAO).

+`@Component` is a generic stereotype for any Spring-managed component.
+Any component annotated with `@Component` is a candidate for component scanning.
+Similarly, any component annotated with an annotation that is itself meta-annotated with `@Component` is also a candidate for component scanning.
+For example, `@Service` is meta-annotated with `@Component`.

+Core Spring provides several stereotype annotations out of the box, including but not limited to: `@Component`, `@Service`, `@Repository`, `@Controller`, `@RestController`, and `@Configuration`. `@Repository`, `@Service`, etc. are specializations of `@Component`.

 ## Composed Annotations

 A _**composed annotation**_ is an annotation that is _meta-annotated_ with one